Consumer Beware! Exploring Data Brokers' CCPA Compliance: Results

 \textit{VCR submission method.} Beyond geographical factors, we hypothesized that \dbrs that used form-VCRs would be more likely to respond to a VCR.
 The rationale was that \dbrs with established VCR submission processes would be more inclined to allocate both time and personnel to address these requests.
 Figure \ref{fig:outputvsmethod} shows \dbrspossessive answers depending on the VCR submission method.

-Email-VCRs, the most common VCR submission method, yielded a response rate of 42.4\%.
+Aligning with our assumptions, form-VCRs yielded a higher response rate of 71.5\%.
+Email-VCRs, the second most common VCR submission method, yielded a response rate of 42.4\%.
 This suggests that the majority of these \dbrs \textit{only} meet a minimum regulatory requirement by providing an email address, without actually responding to received requests.
-Aligning with our assumptions, form-VCRs, the second major VCR submission method, yielded a higher response rate of 71.5\%.
 Finally, phone-VCRs performed worse: only 42.9\% received a response. \dbrs consistently failed to return calls after voicemails were left.
 In one notable instance, upon the researcher's request to exercise their CCPA rights, a \DBR representative abruptly transferred the call to voicemail.
 No follow-up communication was received.

 Predictably, 19 \dbrs with broken forms that had to be contacted via email or phone exhibited low response rates: 41.2\% responded to emails, and none responded to phone calls.
 6 of 8 \dbrs that sent a form to complete after an initial email contact responded to the VCR, and 2 did not answer after they specifically pointed to a form. \\